-I am the executive director at the London-based nonprofit Action on Armed Violence.
-I have been witness to the devastating impact of armed violence on numerous occasions and has reported on conflict or extremes of violence in Ukraine, Syria/Jordan, Pakistan, Philippines, Kosovo, Nagorno Karabakh, Colombia, El Salvador, Honduras, Iraq, Solomon Islands, Mexico, the West Bank, Somalia and Liberia.
-My human rights reporting has been awarded a Peabody Award, two Amnesty Awards and a BAFTA Scotland, among others.
-I am the author of ‘Gun Baby Gun: A Bloody Journey Into the World of Firearms’ (2015) and ‘The Price of Paradise: How the Suicide Bomber Shaped the Modern Age’ (2019).
-I hold an MPhil and BA from Cambridge University.
+Iain Overton is the executive director at the London-based nonprofit Action on Armed Violence.
+He has been witness to the devastating impact of armed violence on numerous occasions and has reported on conflict or extremes of violence in Ukraine, Syria/Jordan, Pakistan, Philippines, Kosovo, Nagorno Karabakh, Colombia, El Salvador, Honduras, Iraq, Solomon Islands, Mexico, the West Bank, Somalia and Liberia.
+Iain’s human rights reporting has been awarded a Peabody Award, two Amnesty Awards and a BAFTA Scotland, among others.
+Iain is the author of ‘Gun Baby Gun: A Bloody Journey Into the World of Firearms’ (2015) and ‘The Price of Paradise: How the Suicide Bomber Shaped the Modern Age’ (2019).
+He holds an MPhil and BA from Cambridge University.

 Ms. Shareen Holmer

-I am thrilled to be on the Board of Every Casualty Counts!
-I am an accomplished change manager with extensive experience in developing and implementing innovative management strategies and delivering change and operational programmes for organisations in rapidly changing environments.
-My experience is from the public sector and industry and after many years I am loving the freedom of a portfolio career.
-I enjoy using my skills to move the agenda forward and have a proven record of meeting strong market demands through project and change management incl. cultural change, always with the goal of creating positive environments.
+Shareen is an accomplished change manager with extensive experience in developing and implementing innovative management strategies and delivering change and operational programmes for organisations in rapidly changing environments.
+Her experience is from the public sector and industry.
+She has a proven record of meeting strong market demands through project and change management including cultural change, always with the goal of creating positive environments.

-My values are people and performance based in Equality Diversity & Inclusion (EDI).
-This EDI thread has run through all my jobs and oozed into other aspects of my life and I am now reading (part-time) for a Doctorate in organisational diversity.
-I guess you can say I am driven by new challenges, dynamic environments and the opportunity to seek and enact ways of doings things better!
+Shareen’s values are people and performance based in Equality Diversity & Inclusion (EDI).
+This EDI thread has run through all her roles, and she is now reading (part-time) for a Doctorate in organisational diversity.
+She is driven by new challenges, dynamic environments and the opportunity to seek and enact ways of doings things better.